yuantailing/cgservice/README.md

 1. PPTP needs to load the conntrack module (`modprobe ip_conntrack_pptp`) and IPSec needs to load the IPsec af_key module (`modprobe af_key`) on the host machine.
 1. OpenVPN key file is broken and openvpn will fail.
 Please use the correct key file.
 1. OpenVPN `CLIENT_SECRET` is unsafe.
-1. The default mysql root password is unsafe, please login to phpmyadmin and change it.
+1. The default mysql root password is empty, please login to phpmyadmin and change it.
 1. Create a database and db user, and then config cgserver to the correct database.
 1. Configure GitHub OAuth for cgserver.
+1. Fill correct AWS access key in *.env* to allow cgserver, letsencrypt, and backup to access AWS.
+1. Change `CRYPTO_RANDOM` in *sharelatex/00_regen_sharelatex_secrets.sh*.
+1. Change `CGSERVER_SHARELATEX_API_SECRET` in *.env*.
 1. The default svn admin password is unsafe, please login to svn and change it.
-1. Configure GitHub OAuth and initialize database for download.
+1. Configure GitHub OAuth and initialize database for cgdownload.
-1. Letsencrypt domain name is not properly configured, so it's failed to issue SSL certificates.
 1. Edit apache2 (and netredirect) *\*-le-ssl.conf* to use SSL, and edit HTTP configs to redirect to HTTPS.
 1. Edit *.env* to force pyftpd to use SSL connections.
 1. If your server is out of Tsinghua University, please change `ms-dns` to another DNS server in pptp and l2tp options.